 You must keep a record for 3 years after the student completes or withdraws from their program.
-For example, if a student completed training on 30 June 2022, records related to their training can't be destroyed until 30 June 2025.
+For example, if a student completed training on 30 June 2022, you can't destroy records related to their training until 30 June 2025.

-But sometimes we may ask you to keep a record for longer.
+At times we may ask you to keep a record for longer.

-Also, we can ask you to start keeping a record you are not currently keeping, if we think this is necessary.
+We can also ask you to start keeping a record you are not currently keeping, if we think this is necessary.